ryan-d-williams/MMM-GoogleSheets/README.md

 ![Example 4](https://github.com/ryan-d-williams/MMM-GoogleSheets/blob/master/screenshots/scoreboard.png?raw=true)
 ![Example 5](https://github.com/ryan-d-williams/MMM-GoogleSheets/blob/master/screenshots/scoreboard_2.png?raw=true)

-**NOTE:** This module uses the Nunjucks templating system introduced in version 2.2.0 of MagicMirror.
-If you're seeing nothing on your display where you expect this module to appear, make sure your MagicMirror version is at least 2.2.0.

 ## Installation

 This installation process is two steps.
 Step 1 involves getting Google Apps Script set up to communicate with our MagicMirror module.
 Step 2 is the standard MagicMirror module installation.